WHO approves two new Covid-19 treatments

-PARIS (AFP) - The World Health Organisation (WHO) approved two new Covid-19 treatments on Friday (Jan 14), growing the arsenal of tools along with vaccines to stave off severe illness and death from the coronavirus.
+PARIS • The World Health Organisation (WHO) approved two new Covid-19 treatments yesterday, growing the arsenal of tools along with vaccines to stave off severe illness and death from the virus.

-The news comes as Omicron cases fill hospitals around the world, with the WHO predicting that half of Europe will be infected by March.
+The news comes as Omicron cases fill hospitals worldwide, with the WHO predicting that half of Europe will be infected by March.

-In their recommendation in British medical journal The BMJ, WHO experts said that Eli Lilly's arthritis drug baricitinib, used with corticosteroids to treat severe or critical Covid-19 patients, led to better survival rates and reduced need for ventilators.
+In their recommendation in British medical journal the BMJ, WHO experts said that Eli Lilly's arthritis drug baricitinib, used with corticosteroids to treat severe or critical Covid-19 patients, led to better survival rates and reduced the need for ventilators.

-Corticosteroids are inexpensive and widely available and fight inflammation that commonly accompanies severe cases.

-Arthritis drugs tocilizumab and sarilumab, which the WHO endorsed in July, are IL-6 inhibitors that suppress a dangerous overreaction of the immune system to the Sars-CoV-2 virus.
+Arthritis drugs tocilizumab and sarilumab, which the WHO endorsed last July, are IL-6 inhibitors that suppress a dangerous overreaction of the immune system to the Sars-CoV-2 virus.

 Baricitinib is in a different class of drugs known as Janus kinase inhibitors, but it falls under the same guidelines as the IL-6 inhibitors.